- Glue stick

-- Apply glue to your print bed as shown in the picture below and place your print bed into your printer.
+- Clean your print bed and apply glue as shown in the picture below.
+Install the print bed.

 Evaluate the Test Print

-- Stringy material or the lines don't connect completely to the outer circle
+- Stringy material or the lines don't connect completely to the outer circle: Bed low